Stellar is a common financial platform, designed to be open and accessible to everyone.

 The XRP claim page will be up at within 6 months after Stellar is open to the public and will remain up for at least 3 months.

 Members and board members of the nonprofit will not participate in the bitcoin program for any bitcoins or XRP they hold during the claim period.
-If there are unclaimed stellars in the bitcoin program after this period, they will go to the nonprofit’s operational fund.
+If there are unclaimed lumens in the bitcoin program after this period, they will go to the nonprofit’s operational fund.

 One of the activities of the Foundation will be to maintain a software development team with the purpose of: a) contributing to the open source code that supports the Stellar system, and b) building free, non-commercial open-source tools that advance the Foundation’s mission of expanding education and access.
 This will allow developers and individuals anywhere to have a baseline of code that they can start with before localizing for their own needs.

-The Foundation will be allowed to allocate stellars for bug bounties and other developer programs to accelerate the development and increase security of the platform on an as-needed basis.
+The Foundation will be allowed to allocate lumens for bug bounties and other developer programs to accelerate the development and increase security of the platform on an as-needed basis.
 Such programs and bug bounties will be reported in the publicly released quarterly budgets.

 Initial membership of the Foundation will consist of three members, Patrick Collison, Joyce Kim, and Jed McCaleb.
 Initial board members are Keith Rabois, Jed McCaleb, Patrick Collison.
 The Board will be expanded to at least 5 members by the end of 2014.
 Like most nonprofits, board members and advisors get no compensation for their service in such roles.